-Here are some questions to ask yourself when determining the legal aspects of a franchise agreement:
+Here are some questions to ask yourself when determining the legal aspects of owning a franchise:

-You need to identify your strengths and your weaknesses before deciding on the type of franchise to own.
+You need to identify your strengths and your weaknesses when considering owning a franchise.
 You should list all your skills and your experience and find out whether they match up with the franchise you have in mind.
 Try to think about what it would be like on a day-to-day basis operating the franchise.
 Ensure the franchise that you buy plays to your strengths.

 You must ensure the franchisor has a business plan and a proven business model over many years.Find out statistics and facts to ensure any claims they make are backed up.

 Research claims of success in terms of the specific area you are contemplating.
 For example, you may find that certain fast food restaurants may do great in busy metropolitan areas.
 However, they may not be so successful in suburban areas.